Plymouth's World Speed Record - how we did it!

-Wheelchair champion fully focused for world record attempt with Plymouth University
+Wheelchair champion fully focused for world record attempt with University of Plymouth

-Plymouth University news: Former London Marathon winner Sarah Piercy is continuing her physical and mental preparations after teaming up with Plymouth University for a world record attempt
+University of Plymouth news: Former London Marathon winner Sarah Piercy is continuing her physical and mental preparations after teaming up with University of Plymouth for a world record attempt

 Project Nevada U3A presentation